 However, only the chocolate part is not enough.
 A perfect finish for this cake is a thick and creamy fudge covering all of it.
 Some chefs even make fudge as filling for Torta de Chocolate.
 To emphasize the Peruvian feeling in this cake, you can use some Peruvian fruits for the topping.

-From a simple fruit cake of Italy, Panettone has been elevated by local Peruvian bakeries.
+From a simple fruit cake of Italian-originated dessert, Panettone has been elevated by local Peruvian bakeries.
 The basic process is still the same: Candied fruits and raisins are left fermented in the sweet bread.
 After that, bake the bread in a round paper pan.

 However, Peruvian Panettone has some twists in it.
 Depending on the locals, chefs will add different ingredients to the recipe.
 Some change the flour to potato one, some season the bread with spices like ginger, oats, quinoa, etc.